 - Flies: Baetis, Tricos, Hoppers, Small Golden Stones, Caddis, Midges, Craneflies, Snails, Scuds

-- Type: Beautifull tailwater, deep undercut banks, long riffles
+- Type: Beautiful tailwater, deep undercut banks, long riffles